pr0g/as/README.md

 }
 ```

 There are a few problems with this approach unfortunately.
 First, `C++` does not support anonymous `struct`s.
 There's a pretty good chance your compiler will support this but you might get a warning or it might not compile.
 The next problem with this approach is if you write to the field `data[1]` and then later read from `y`, you've _technically_ invoked undefined behaviour in `C++` (type punning like this is legal in `C` but not strictly in `C++`).
-I was totally unaware of this until relatively recently and I have Simon Brand \(aka [@TartanLlama](https://twitter.com/tartanllama)\) to thank for pointing [this](https://twitter.com/tom_h_h/status/961273239958892544) out to me.
+I was totally unaware of this until relatively recently and I have Sy Brand (aka [@TartanLlama](https://twitter.com/tartanllama)) to thank for pointing [this](https://twitter.com/tom_h_h/status/961273239958892544) out to me.
 To play devil's advocate chances are everything will work fine but there's no guarantee - you might be able to avoid it by enabling `-fno-strict-aliasing` but perhaps you're in an environment where you (or your user) can't.

 For the record the following approach can also technically lead to undefined behaviour: